jaegertracing/documentation/content/docs/next-release/sampling.md

 ## Collector Sampling Configuration

 If your clients are configured to use remote sampling then sampling rates can be centrally controlled via the collectors.
 In a remote sampling setup a json document is served to the Jaeger client that describes endpoints and their sampling probabilities.
-This document can be generated two different ways: [statically](#static-sampling) or [dynamically](#adaptive-sampling).
-The method of document generation is controlled by the environment variable `SAMPLING_TYPE` which can be set to either `static`(default) or `adaptive`.
+This document can be generated two different ways: [periodically loaded from a file](#file-sampling) or [dynamically based on traffic](#adaptive-sampling).
+The method of document generation is controlled by the environment variable `SAMPLING_CONFIG_TYPE` which can be set to either `file`(default) or `adaptive`.

-### Static Sampling
+### File Sampling

 Collectors can be instantiated with static sampling strategies (which are propagated to the respective service if configured with Remote sampler) via the `--sampling.strategies-file` option.
-This option requires a path to a json file which defines the sampling strategies.
+This option requires a path to a json file or an http url which indicates the location of the sampling strategies file.
+Also note that `--sampling.strategies-reload-interval` allows for periodic reloading of the indicated file.

 If no configuration is provided, the collectors will return the default probabilistic sampling policy with probability 0.001 (0.1%) for all services.